imec-int/monument-plwd/api/README.md

 If all went well you should see the following appear in the terminal: `Development Server Started`.

-Great, the api is now up-and-running!
+Great, the backend is now up-and-running!
-### Web application
+### Frontend application
 > TODO

 ## Documentation